ada-lang-io/ada-lang-io/docs/learn/getting-started/macos-issues/crates.md

 ## <a name="alire">Alire</a>

-At 2024-04-19, the official Alire site only supports an Intel (x86_64) build of Alire, which won't support native development on Apple silicon.
+At 2024-07-31, the official Alire site only supports an Intel (x86_64) build of Alire, which won't support native development on Apple silicon (there is an aarch64 version in the [nightly](https://github.com/alire-project/alire/releases/tag/nightly) builds).

 You can find an Apple (aarch64) build of Alire 2.0.1 [here](https://github.com/simonjwright/alire-index.mac/releases/tag/alr-2.0.1-bin-aarch64-macos).